synaptics-astra-mcu/syna_zephyr_sdk/boards/synaptics/astra_sr/sr100/doc/index.rst

 Connections and IOs
 ===================

-A detailed description on the hardware connections, IOs and peripherals can be found on the `Synaptics Astra MCU website`_ and in the `Synaptics Platform Guide`_.
+A detailed description of the hardware connections, IOs and peripherals can be found on the `Synaptics Astra MCU website`_ and in the `Synaptics Platform Guide`_.

 Programming and Debugging